datapane/datapane-onpremise/README.md

 Additionally, we hope to be available in the AWS, Azure, and GCS marketplaces shortly.

+## Next Steps

+Once you have Datapane Server installed and running, you'll want to get invite users, setup groups, and more - please see the [getting started docs](https://docs.datapane.com/datapane-teams)

+By default there are 2 users created,
+- `admin` (password `admin-stackhut`) - this is the instance superuser with full permissions.
+- `datapane` (password `datapane-stackhut`) - a demo user which is used to create all the examples and demos.
+This user has no permissions and can safely be deleted if needed.

+The `admin` user also has permissions to access the management panel, available at `/dp-admin/` - however be aware when working with the management panel.

+We recommend changing the admin password immediately once logged-in from the settings page, and inviting and using extra users rather than using the admin user for day-to-day usage.

 ## Additional features

 **For details on additional features like SAML SSO, custom certs, and more, visit our [deployment docs](https://docs.datapane.com/deployment).**

 ### Environment Variables

-You can set environment variables to enable custom functionality like storage backends, customizing logs, and much more.
+You can set environment variables in the `datapane.env` file to enable custom functionality like storage backends, customizing logs, and much more.
 For a list of all environment variables visit our [docs](https://docs.datapane.com/deployment/environment-variables).

 ### Health check endpoint